peps1/airdcpp-auto-downloader/README.md

 Extension to add search terms that will be searched in intervals and downloaded when found.

+## Supported NodeJS versions
+Though older NodeJS versions may work, only the versions in LTS or Maintenance status are supported.

+As of right now these are **18.x (LTS), 16.x (LTS), 14.x (LTS)**.

+See NodeJS documentation for up to date information: https://github.com/nodejs/release#release-schedule

 ## Known issues
 Changing the search interval requires stopping and starting the extension